skittles9823/QuickSwitch/README.md

 ## Thanks to
 - [Paphonb](https://github.com/paphonb), for being the main brains behind the module, creating the app, and much more.
+- [osm0sis](https://github.com/osm0sis) for assistance with getting 3.x.x to work without having to go permissive, and for his and [topjohnwu](https://github.com/topjohnwu)'s zipsigner
 - [The Lawnchair team](https://t.me/lawnchairci), for testing QuickSwitch.
 - [The Hyperion team](https://play.google.com/store/apps/details?id=projekt.launcher), for helping test QuickSwitch.